AI-RG/baselines/baselines/a2c2/criticality/README.md

 # A2C2: A2C + criticality

 This repository investigates the potential of Self-Organized Criticality (SOC) as a method to speed learning, in particular in a reinforcement learning context.
-Criticality, broadly speaking, is a property of dynamical systems.
-When a system is arranged that that so that its dynamics are poised on the threshold of chaos yet not chaotic, it is said to be *critical*.
+Criticality is an intriguing property of dynamical systems.
+When a system is arranged so that its dynamics are poised on the threshold of chaos yet not chaotic, it is said to be *critical*.
 Particularly within the neuroscience community, there has been much interest in the role of criticality in information processing.
 Some research seeks to construct toy models that inch towards biological realism, and other research seeks to experimentally capture clear signals of criticality in actual brains.
 Meanwhile, other research seeks to better understand what benefits may be conferred by criticalty, and has concluded that there are likely many, including

 - maximal dynamic range (sensitivity to the largest range of magnitudes of stimuli),
 - maximal information storage, and